-The first B2B event related to Multifunctional Olive Systems (LL1) was organized by the Lebanese Agricultural Research Institute (LARI) with the support of the Mediterranean Agronomic Institute of Chania (MAICh) at the SmallVille Hotel, Badaro on 21th July, 2022.
+The first B2B event related to Multifunctional Olive Systems (LL1) was organized by the Lebanese Agricultural Research Institute (LARI) with the support of the Mediterranean Agronomic Institute of Chania (MAICh) at the SmallVille Hotel, Beirut, Lebanon on 21th July, 2022.

-The objectives of the B2B event were:
+The objectives of the B2B event included:

-- Connecting innovators with stakeholders in the olive sector to work on solutions for their problems; - Matching demands/requests for innovations; - Releasing and disseminating of a catalogue of available innovations; - Introducing innovations in the olive, olive oil and agroforestry sectors to producers, cooperatives, agricultural enterprises, company representatives, millers, and other interested stakeholders; - Laying the foundations for future innovation projects by providing an opportunity for businesses, associations, research institutions, policy makers and other professionals in agriculture and food production to meet; - Allowing the establishment of new contacts and the sharing of information on innovative ideas, machinery, techniques and services.
+- Connecting innovators with stakeholders in the olive sector to work on solutions for their problems; - Matching demands/requests for innovations; - Releasing and disseminating of a catalogue of available innovations; - Introducing innovations in the olive, olive oil and agroforestry sectors to producers, cooperatives, agricultural enterprises, company representatives, millers, and other interested stakeholders; - Laying the foundations for future innovation projects by providing an opportunity to meet for businesses, associations, research institutions, policy makers and other professionals in agriculture and food production;

+- Allowing the establishment of new contacts and the sharing of information on innovative ideas, machinery, techniques and services.

-During this event, on-site presentations, round tables and one-to-one meetings took place.
-A list of eight innovations was selected from a master catalogue of innovations prepared by the LIVINGAGRO consortium.
+During this event, on-site presentations, round tables and one-on-one meetings took place.
+A list of eight innovations was selected from a master catalogue of innovations prepared by the LIVINGAGRO consortium (https://livingagrolab.eu/wp-content/uploads/2022/10/Catalogue-of-innovations-July-22First-B2B-EN.pdf).
 These innovations were presented by the corresponding researchers/innovators from Greece, Italy and Lebanon.
 They focused on intercropping of olive with other crops such as grasses and legumes and its impact on soil characteristics, olive fruit production and olive oil quality; the Zen Irriware precision technique for irrigation management; the technique of digital analysis of the size, shape and structure of the fruit to determine the identity of olive cultivars; the method of a DNA-based diagnostic test to document the origin of the cultivar for olive oil; the use of the FT-NIR technique to assess the quality of olive oil; and, the use of Syrian sumac in the preparation of table olives.